diskerror/Stemmer/README.md

 # Stemmer
 Realization of Porter 2 stemmer using primarily regular expressions.
 This implimentation is not a fully accurate version of the stemmer but is still quite useful in this form.

 It was written as a personal exercise in C++ programming and for building PHP extensions.
 There is also a simple command line version.
+The PHP extension requires the Copernica http://www.phpcpp.com API to be installed on the host system.

 Sample text files are from http://snowball.tartarus.org.